hDmtP/reddit_from_terminal/README.md

 - Replace the `xxxxxxx` with ur id & secret
 - Save the file and u r all set.

+*Please dont change any other files in this directory or u will face difficulties in updating this repo through `git pull`.
+U can create `.env`, `.txt`, and `.csv` files though.*

 <br>

 ## How to run: